SUNY New Paltz Department of English, Writing & Rhetoric Program

 Seven or more absences results in an AUTOMATIC FAILING GRADE

-Tardy: Three tardy constitute one absence.
+Tardy: Three late arrivals to class constitute one absence.
 Tardy is defined as arriving after the instructor has taken attendance based on the roster and begun class.
 Students are responsible for making sure they are marked present after the class has ended.
+(Attendance will be affected for any students who are constantly late to class.
+Those who are late to a session fifteen minutes or more will not be considered present based on the discretion of the instructor).

 If there are long-term situations resulting in prolonged absences, the instructor will address them on a case-by-case basis in consultation with the Writing & Rhetoric Program Coordinator.
 It is the student’s responsibility to provide any necessary supporting medical documentation or other evidence of extenuating circumstances.
 Students may request a generic note from their healthcare provider to acknowledge a sickness or issue without a statement of diagnosis, which includes the number of days recommended for recovery.